microsoft/AcademicContent/Workshop/13. Azure Functions/Azure Functions HOL.md

 1. Verify that the "accepted" container holds seven images. **These are the images that were classified as neither adult nor racy by the Computer Vision API**.

 	> It may take a minute or more for all of the images to appear in the container.
-Click **Refresh** every few seconds until you see all seven images.
+If necessary, click **Refresh** every few seconds until you see all seven images.

     ![Images uploaded to the "accepted" container](Images/accepted-images.png)